galacticcouncil/xhdx/README.md

 # xHDX Tokens

-Smart contracts and supporting scripts for HydraDX ERC20 token used in LBP.
+Smart contracts and supporting scripts for HydraDX ERC20 token used in LBP

 ## Setup